zcf0508/vue-hook-optimizer/README.md

 [中文文档](./README_cn.md)

-This is a tool to analyze your `vue` code.
-Viste [hook.huali.cafe](https://hook.huali.cafe) or try the vscode extension [vue-hook-optimizer-ext](https://marketplace.visualstudio.com/items?itemName=zcf0508.vue-hook-optimizer-ext).
+This is a tool to analyze your components code.
+It supports `Vue` and `React`.
+Viste [playground](vue-hook-optimizer.vercel.app/) or try the vscode extension [vue-hook-optimizer-ext](https://marketplace.visualstudio.com/items?itemName=zcf0508.vue-hook-optimizer-ext).

 ## Install And Run Playground